agwisniewska/i-game-robot/README.md

 ### Characters

-1. John - you, the chairman of the transport in the city
+1. Leo - you, the chairman of the transport in the city

 2. Tom - a car mechanic (magician) your friend who knows everything about the cars and can upload any update to your car which is needed remotely *but watch out, he is a miser, he doesn’t do anything without a payment)